The wealthy baroness Alice B. Tropenhiezner has passed away recently. Now all of her family and friends have gathered for the reading of the will.

 - In Umineko: When They Cry, the Ushiromiya Clan gathered on an island to witness the passing of their family patriarch Kinzo.
 Each direct child was expecting a bounty when their old man finally passed on.
 Instead, his will basically disowned the lot of them with one exception.
 Whoever could solve the riddle of the Golden Witch would inherit the gold and the leadership of the Clan.
 Those who couldn't...

 - When Giles died in season 8 of Buffy the Vampire Slayer, he left the majority of his money to Faith much to Buffy's shock.
 (Though she wasn't mad about it.)

-- The Frantics' "Last Will and Temperament:" the willmaker leaves to each of the attendees a boot to the head; he leaves his fortune to "the people of Calgary so they can afford to move someplace decent."
+- The Frantics' "Last Will and Temperament": the willmaker leaves to each of the attendees a boot to the head; he leaves his fortune to "the people of Calgary so they can afford to move somewhere decent."

 - Subverted in Repo!
 The Genetic Opera.
 Rotti Largo is dying of cancer and wants to give control of his company GeneCo to Shilo, if she will kill her father, instead of his own three backstabbing children.
 Shilo refuses it anyways, and the Largo siblings assume control by buying it outright during the epilogue.